The Stormy Borrowing Days of March 29th

 The Hare

-Hares are thought to be the original Easter Bunny although finding good evidence before Germany in the early modern period is difficult.
+Hares are thought to be the original Easter Bunny.
+But finding good evidence before Germany in the early modern period is difficult.
 There is a tradition that witches can be scared away at Easter.
-Exactly, how this works is not clear, but it has been said that witches could take on the form of a hare, and so Hare Pie and hare meat was eaten at Easter to rid the land of the witches.
-Or you could have a jugged hare.
-Jugging is cooking a whole animal in a container over water.
-Here is a recipe for jugged wild hare.
-Remember, you are not allowed to shot or trap them on a Sunday or on Christmas Day!
-For a discussion of hares and folklore, click here:
+Exactly, how this works is not at all clear to me.
+But it has been said that witches could take on the form of a hare.
+So eating Hare Pie at Easter help rid the land of the witches.

 A jointed hare’s foot was considered very lucky and a remedy against gout, stomach pains and insomnia.
 (The Perpetual Almanack of Folklore by Charles Kightly, which I have used several times in this piece.)
 You can buy one on eBay.
 (Don’t click the links, it’s not an advert but a picture of an advert).
 I remember friends having rabbit feet which they carried around with them often on key rings?